 Sv System

-Note that some signals are searchlight type, i.e. instead of a number of differently coloured lamps, rotating colour blends are used to change colours from amber to green; so a signal head may be equipped with just two or three lights, or the red light may be at the low center.
+Note that some signals are searchlight type, i.e. instead of a number of differently coloured lamps, rotating colour blends are used to change colours from amber to green; so a signal head may be equipped with just two or three lights, or the red light may be at the low centre.
 Also the shape of the signal head may vary, sometimes the lower corners are cut off angular.

 Pictures: Hamburg Sv surface and tunnel signals